jzanetti/Syspop/README.md

 from syspop.postp.vis import plot_distribution

 # ---------------------------------
-# 1. Define base aggregated population data (e.g., from a census)
+# 1. Define base/seed aggregated population data (e.g., from a census)
 #    For example, a total of 50 + 60 + 70 people in this example
 # ---------------------------------
 base_population_data = DataFrame(